Utilities

 call, managed in a persistent registry.
 It is a good idea to record

-in an instance from system.util.globalVarMap
+in an instance from system.util.globalVarMap that a particular listener

 has been attached to an API, as many APIs will not collapse identical